01 of 10

 Note: Depending what sort of shape you prefer, you can either leave the balls as they are, or press them down slightly to create more of a candy-like shape (see the photo in Step 9).Continue to 8 of 10 below.

 08 of 10

 Place some water in a large pot on the stove over high heat.
 When the water is boiling, drop the rice balls into the pot.
 They will sink to the bottom at first, then gradually rise to the surface.

 Now turn the heat down to medium or medium-high, just high enough to keep the water bubbling nicely.
 Once the balls have risen to the surface of the water, continue cooking for 2 more minutes (3-4 minutes in total).

 While the rice balls are cooking, prepare a clean surface on which to place them (a cutting board or your counter will work - or you can cover your counter with a piece of wax or parchment paper).
-Pour a few drops of oil over this surface (up to 1/2 teaspoons) and "grease" it as you would a cake pan, or the balls with stick and you won't be able to remove them later (you will also need to grease the paper)!
+Pour a few drops of oil over this surface (up to 1/2 teaspoons) and "grease" it as you would a cake pan, or the balls will stick and you won't be able to remove them later (you will also need to grease the paper)!

 Using a slotted spoon or small strainer, remove the rice balls from the water and place on your prepared surface.Continue to 9 of 10 below.

 Place the dry, sweetened coconut in a bowl or spread on a plate.
 Roll the sticky rice balls in the coconut to coat.Continue to 10 of 10 below.